imranhasan22/handbook_imran/android.md

 <androidx.cardview.widget.CardView xmlns:android="http://schemas.android.com/apk/res/android" xmlns:app="http://schemas.android.com/apk/res-auto" >
 </androidx.cardview.widget.CardView>
 ```
-- `cardCornerRadius`: To set the radius of the corners.
+- `app:cardCornerRadius`: To set the radius of the corners.
-- `cardElevation`: To set the elevation (shadow) of the card.
+- `app:cardElevation`: To set the elevation (shadow) of the card.
-- `cardBackgroundColor`: To set the background color of the card.
+- `app:cardBackgroundColor`: To set the background color of the card.
-- `cardMaxElevation`: To set the maximum elevation.
+- `app:cardMaxElevation`: To set the maximum elevation.
-- `cardUseCompatPadding`: To ensure that the content of the CardView doesn’t interfere with the card’s shadow.
+- `app:cardUseCompatPadding`: To ensure that the content of the CardView doesn’t interfere with the card’s shadow.
 # Views
 ## ZoomControls
 ```